Harewood Plains

 There are many ways you can donate to the HAREWOOD PLAINS CAMPAIGN.
 Visit our donation page for more information.
 Please specify your donation is “FOR HAREWOOD PLAINS”.

-If the Harewood Plains Campaign cannot be completed, then the funds will be held in an Aquisitions account to be used for another Aquisitions campaign.
+If the Harewood Plains Campaign cannot be completed, then the funds will be held in an acquisitions account to be used for another acquisitions campaign.

 Images of the Rare Abundance of the Harewood Plains